SnootyMonkey/Falkland-CMS/README.md

 * a repository of digital collections
 * online presentation of library collections
-* online museum exihibits
+* online museum exhibits

 ### Who is this for?

 * scholars
-* museum and exihibit curators
+* museum and exhibit curators
 * librarians
 * archivists
 * historical organizations